bnx-knowx/Metacrafers_EVM_Advance_Final_Assessment_code-/Module1/Readme.md

 Now create file same as admin and client folders of this git repo and copy one by one the file contects from the admin and client folders of this git repo to your files.

+path index file in the orga_admin folder to the pages folder

 ## Project execution and Deployment
 Copy the file name of unfer contracts forlder on git repo and create a file within the contracts folder in your project directory with the coppied name with .sol extension